Oklahoma Law Enforcement Memorial

 John McWeir - Deputy U.S. Marshal

-Deputy U.S. Marshals John McWeir and J. H Wilkinson along with a cook, who doubled as a guard, were transporting a Creek Indian named Johnson Foster from the Fort Reno guardhouse to Fort Smith for trial on a charge of murder that occurred in the Pottawatomie Nation, which did not have a judicial system.
+Deputy U.S. Marshals John McWeir and J. H. Wilkinson along with a cook, who doubled as a guard, were transporting a Creek Indian named Johnson Foster from the Fort Reno guardhouse to Fort Smith for trial on a charge of murder that occurred in the Pottawatomie Nation, which did not have a judicial system.

 On Monday, July 2, 1883, the group made camp near the Osage Agency at Pawhuska.
 Deputy Marshal J. H. Wilkinson and the guard went to the agency to pick up other prisoners leaving Deputy Marshal John McWeir with the prisoner Johnson Foster.
 When Deputy Marshal Wilkinson and the guard returned to the camp later that day with the additional prisoners, they found Deputy Marshal John McWeir dead from several gunshot wounds and his head almost severed by an axe.
 Johnson Foster was missing along with Deputy Marshal McWeir’s guns and all the ammunition in camp.